 A tomato sauce mixture consists of chopped-up tomatoes simmering with a bit of oil until the sauce becomes thickened.
 Then you can start adding seasoning to taste.

 Tomato sauce is often served to enhance the sweet and sour flavor of the dish.
-Minced pork or beef will also be put in tomato sauce to soak up the flavorful sauce.
+Additionally, people often introduce minced pork or beef to tomato sauce to soak up the flavorful sauce.

 To earn high-quality truffle oils, people have to soak truffles in premium olive oil to infuse the mushroom’s earthy flavor into the oil.
 This product is a flavor enhancer for different dishes, such as salads.